-    We are on reddit; Viral Eye
+We are on Pinterest: Viral Eye

 After the decision to convert the ex-army base to civilian use, the Army began extensive cleanup of the former military bases through two programs: the Soil and Groundwater Contamination Cleanup Program and Munitions and Explosive materials of Concern Program.

 A proclamation by Barack Obama signed April 2012, enshrining the Fort Ord National Monument to 14,651 acres of Fort Ord land.
 This area is managed by the Bureau of Land Management.

 There have been subdivisions built.
 Also, California State University, Monterey Bay has (CSUMB), which is a combination skydiving drop area and strip mall.
 Fort Ord Dunes State Park has also been constructed.
 Veterans Transition Center.
 The base’s two golf courses are open for public use and have hosted PGA tournaments.

 A small amount of the land has been designated an “Ord Military Community”, and is still under Army control.
 The community is home to units of the California Army National Guard, facilities managed by the Presidio of Monterey and the Army and Air Force Exchange Service PX as well as the Defense Manpower Data Center and a commissary.

 Some structures from Fort Ord were demolished.
 Others, however, remain abandoned and in various stages of disrepair.
 Lead paint is being removed from the walls and floorboards are becoming weedy.
 There is also the possibility that some structures could contain asbestos.
 This is something to be concerned about.